Kansas City Chiefs vs. Washington Football Team NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - Washington's games this season have gone over the total in four out of five opportunities (80%).

-- The Football Team put up 24.6 points per game, eight fewer than the Chiefs allow (32.6).
+- The Football Team rack up 24.6 points per game, eight fewer than the Chiefs give up (32.6).

 - The Football Team have turned the ball over seven times this season, three more turnovers than the Chiefs have forced (4).